Jayanta2004/LeaseLens/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for powerful language models
+- OpenAI for powerful language models
 - Next.js team for the amazing framework
 - Tailwind CSS for beautiful styling utilities